Skip to content

 1720 – James Alexander – Scotland

-Harrison must have died, and the property passed through Hollingshead and Eisarick to John Parker (owned the John Parker tavern in Vealtown) and Alexander as early as 1720, for in that year Parker and Alexander sold a portion of the southeast corner of their purchase to Cornelius Brees, of Staten Island.
-The four proprietors had the lands regularly surveyed in 1727, and laid out into farms of from one hundred and fifty to two hundred acres each.
+Harrison must have died, and the property passed through Hollingshead and Eisarick to John Parker (who owned the John Parker tavern in Vealtown) and Alexander as early as 1720, for in that year Parker and Alexander sold a portion of the southeast corner of their purchase to Cornelius Brees, of Staten Island.
+The four proprietors had the lands regularly surveyed in 1727, and laid out into farms of one hundred fifty to two hundred acres each.
 These were drawn by ballot by the four joint owners at the spring term of the Supreme Court for 1728, held at Perth Amboy.
 The respective proprietors were then left to dispose of their lots on their own terms.

 Page 196 tells it all – Click Here

 James Alexander, father of William Alexander (Lord Stirling), seems to have drawn what has since been known as the ” Stirling Property.”
-He was also associated with John Budd, of Philadelphia, in lands which extended north into Morris County.
+He was also associated with John Budd, of Philadelphia, in lands that extended north into Morris County.
 The land was listed as No. 121, James Alexander, Sept.
 17, 1741, 786 acres in six tracts In Harrison’s Neck.
-The second piece was No. 99, to James Alexander, March 28, 1728, 272 acres on east side of North Branch of Dead River.
-A third plot, No. 142, was bought by James on July 10, 1744 containing 65 acres at Basking Ridge where son William built his Stirling Manor in 1761.
+The second piece was No. 99, to James Alexander, March 28, 1728, 272 acres on the east side of the North Branch of Dead River.
+A third plot, No. 142, was bought by James on July 10, 1744, containing 65 acres at Basking Ridge where son William built his Stirling Manor in 1761.

 1720 – Cornelius Brees (Breese) – Staten Island, NY

-About 1720, Cornelius Brees, of Staten Island, bought land land from James Alexander, ” on the east side of the north branch of Dead River, at the southwest corner of the Parker and Alexander’s area.
+About 1720, Cornelius Brees, of Staten Island, bought land from James Alexander, ” on the east side of the north branch of Dead River, at the southwest corner of the Parker and Alexander’s area.
 It appears that James Pitney remained in this vicinity and became a freeholder, notwithstanding his first home was sold from under him to Brees since he was one of the trustees to whom the church lot was deeded in 1731.
 So Pitney was actually a squatter on the land Brees purchased.

 1722 – James Pitney – New Brunswick, NJ

-James Pitney lived in New Brunswick, NJ prior to 1722, then moved Basking Ridge, NJ.
+James Pitney lived in New Brunswick, NJ before 1722, then moved to Basking Ridge, NJ.
 He was a member of the First Company Militia Regiment in 1715.
-His will was dated April 13, 1750 and lists his wife, Susannah, and son Jonathan.
-Records indicate the Pitney’s settled in the Liberty Corner section of Bernards Township.
+His will was dated April 13, 1750, and lists his wife, Susannah, and son Jonathan.
+Records indicate the Pitneys settled in the Liberty Corner section of Bernards Township.
 James and his wife Susannah had three children: James Pitney, b.
-1722, Liberty Corner,Somerset Co. and Benjamin Pitney, b.
+1722, Liberty Corner, Somerset Co. and Benjamin Pitney, b.
 1726, Liberty Corner.
 A third, Shubael Pitney, b. approximately 1731.

 1727 (possibly 1717) – John Ayres (Ayers, Eyers) – Newbury, MA

-John Ayres came from Woodbridge, New Jersey and was born on March 02, 1663 in Newbury, MA.
+John Ayres came from Woodbridge, New Jersey, and was born on March 02, 1663, in Newbury, MA.
 Son of Obadiah Ayres and Hannah Ayres (Pike), husband of Mary Ayers and Ruth Ayres He had seven sons; John, Thomas, Obadiah, Nathaniel, Benjamin, Moses, and Aaron.
 He moved to Basking Ridge the same year Harrison bought the land from the Indian Chief Nowenwalk.

 1736 – Alexander Kirkpatrick – Scotland

 Another family worthy of particular mention was that of Alexander Kirkpatrick (b.1697), who settled at Mine Brook in 1736, on the farm lately owned by Henry Baird.
 The Kirkpatricks belonged to a noble family in Scotland.
-Alexander, the ancestor of the family in this country, was born at Watties Neach, Dumfriesshire, Scotland.
-He removed with his family to Belfast, Ireland, after the birth of his son David,
+Alexander, the family’s ancestor in this country, was born at Watties Neach, Dumfriesshire, Scotland.
+He moved with his family to Belfast, Ireland, after the birth of his son David, about the year 1725.
+In the spring of 1736, he embarked at Belfast for America.
+After a stormy voyage of thirteen weeks, they landed at New Castle, Del.
+Passing through Philadelphia, they wandered up through the State of New Jersey (which was then partially settled, till they reached Bound Brook, and thence went over the mountains to the place which they selected for a habitation.
+Without roads in the country, they followed an Indian path through the wilderness.

-they settled down, built a log house and went to work.
+When they came to a spring of water at the side of what has since been called ” Mine Brook,” they settled down, built a log house, and went to work.
 The spot was well chosen, about two miles west of the present site of Basking Ridge.
-It embraced the southern slope of Round Mountain, in a well timbered region, with unfailing springs of pure water, the rich meadow-land through which Mine Brook runs.
+It embraced the southern slope of Round Mountain, in a well-timbered region, with unfailing springs of pure water, the rich meadowland through which Mine Brook runs.
 Alexander Kirkpatrick died on June 3, 1758.
 He is buried at the Basking Ridge Presbyterian Church Cemetery

 Henry Alward III – Woodbridge, NJ (First Generation American)